CODATA-RDA-DataScienceSchools/Materials/docs/SouthAfrica2023/03-Connect_And_Install.md

-# Connect to Your OpenStack VM and Install Python and/or R and Jupyter Notebook
+# Connect to Your OpenStack VM and prepare it for installing the Jupyter Notebook

 Prerequisites:
    * The software that will allow you to connect to your VM.
 This is called _Terminal_ and installed by default on a Mac.
 If you are on a Windows based machine, you should use an appropriate terminal software.
 I suggest PuTTY for new users.